-For a Tier 1 Specialty Prescription Drug Product: 20% of the Outof-Network Reimbursement Rate per Prescription Order or Refill.
+For a Tier 1 Specialty Prescription Drug Product: 25% of the Outof-Network Reimbursement Rate after you pay a minimum of \$10 - \$150 maximum per Prescription Order or Refill.

-For a Tier 2 Specialty Prescription Drug Product: 20% of the Outof-Network Reimbursement Rate per Prescription Order or Refill.
+For a Tier 2 Specialty Prescription Drug Product: 25% of the Outof-Network Reimbursement Rate after you pay a minimum of \$35 - \$150 maximum per Prescription Order or Refill.

-For a Tier 3 Specialty Prescription Drug Product: 20% of the Outof-Network Reimbursement Rate per Prescription Order or Refill.
+For a Tier 3 Specialty Prescription Drug Product: 25% of the Outof-Network Reimbursement Rate after you pay a minimum of \$60 - \$150 maximum per Prescription Order or Refill.
 The following supply limits apply.

-As written by the provider, up to a consecutive 31-day supply of a Specialty Prescription Drug Product, unless adjusted based on the drug manufacturer's packaging size, or based on supply limits.
+As written by the provider, up to a consecutive 31day supply of a Specialty Prescription Drug Product, unless adjusted based on the drug manufacturer's packaging size. or based on supply limits, or as allowed under the Smart Fill Program.

-When a Specialty Prescription Drug Product is packaged or designed to deliver in a manner that provides more than a consecutive 31-day supply, the Copayment and/or Coinsurance that applies will reflect the number of days dispensed or days the drug will be delivered.
+When a Specialty

+Prescription Drug

+Product is packaged

+or designed to deliver

+in a manner that

+provides more than a

+consecutive 31-day

+supply, the

+Copayment and/or

+Coinsurance that

+applies will reflect the

+number of days

+dispensed or days the

+drug will be delivered.